Grisu-NOE/mobile-app/README.md

 Contributing
 ------------

 You want to contribute?
 Great!
 Thanks for being awesome!
-At the moment, we have a big internal todo list to get the first version to work, so please see the project related [issues](https://github.com/l-e-X/grisu-noe/issues) before you start coding.
+Please see the project related [issues](https://github.com/l-e-X/grisu-noe/issues) before you start coding.
 Pull requests are always welcome!

 ### Coding guidelines